catkin/catkin_tools/docs/verbs/catkin_config.rst

 .. note::

-    Blacklisting a package does not remove it's build directory or build products, it only prevents it from being rebuilt.
+    Blacklisting a package does not remove its build directory or build products, it only prevents it from being rebuilt.

 To set the blacklist, you can call the following command: